DigitalArtifex/QVariableStyleSheet/README.md

 ## QVariableStyleSheet
-QVariableStyleSheet is a small library that enables CSS-compliant variable processing in your Qt Stylesheets.
+QVariableStyleSheet is a small library that enables CSS-compliant variable processing in your Qt Style Sheets.

 ## Usage (C++)
 ```